Feature #964: === GUI ===

 - It seems that in 3 ColorMap plots - RealData, SimulationData, RelativeDifference - the very left plot is not relativeDifference.

-#2 Updated by david about 4 years ago
+#2 Updated by david over 4 years ago

 - Due date set to 01 Apr 2016